 - 1. God's Plan of Marriage.
 God created man, woman, and marriage.
-No person should separate the man and woman God has joined together in marriage-no exceptions (Matthew 19:1-9 ((Page 1534)). - 2.
+No person should separate the man and woman God has joined together in marriage-no exceptions (Matthew 19:1-9). - 2.
 Hard-Hearted Divorce.
-Every person who files for divorce has a hard heart and sins by filing for divorce-no exceptions (Matthew 19:8 ((Page 1534)). - 3.
+Every person who files for divorce has a hard heart and sins by filing for divorce-no exceptions (Matthew 19:8. - 3.
 Adultery after Divorce.
 Every person who files for divorce always has a hard heart-no exceptions.
-Every person filing for divorce adds a further sin if he/she divorces for any reason other than the other spouse recently committed immorality during the marriage (remember what "recently" means above-you have not taken the immoral spouse back into the marriage (Matthew 19:9 ((Page 1534)). - 3.1 Immorality.
-Every spouse who divorces the other spouse for any reason other than the immorality of the other spouse causes that innocent spouse to commit adultery (Matthew 5:32 ((Page 1508)). - 3.2 New Spouse.
-Every person who marries a person who divorced his/her spouse commits adultery (Matthew 5;32 ((Page 1508)). - 4.
+Every person filing for divorce adds a further sin if he/she divorces for any reason other than the other spouse recently committed immorality during the marriage (remember what "recently" means above-you have not taken the immoral spouse back into the marriage (Matthew 19:9). - 3.1 Immorality.
+Every spouse who divorces the other spouse for any reason other than the immorality of the other spouse causes that innocent spouse to commit adultery (Matthew 5:32). - 3.2 New Spouse.
+Every person who marries a person who divorced his/her spouse commits adultery (Matthew 5;32). - 4.
 Remarriage.
-Some people may remarry with God's blessing.
+Some people may remarry with God's blessing. - 4.1 Innocent Spouse.
+If your spouse has divorced you for any reason other than your immorality, you may remarry with God's blessing because you are now unmarried, and you should marry rather than burn with passion; if you have the gift of self-control, then you do not need to remarry (1 Corinthians 7:9).